List of cache coherency protocols: SMP – symmetric multiprocessor systems

 The bottleneck of these systems is the traffic and the Memory bandwidth.
-Bandwidth can be increasing by using large data bus path, data crossbar, memory interleaving (multi-bank parallel access) and out of order data transaction.
-The traffic can reduced by using a cache that acts as a "filter" versus the shared memory, that is the cache is an essential element for shared-memory in SMP systems.
+Bandwidth can be increased by using a larger data bus path (more wires between MM and each component), data crossbar, memory interleaving (multi-bank parallel access) and out of order data transaction.
+The traffic can be reduced by using a cache that acts as a "filter", eliminating the need for each processor cache to directly access the shared memory for every transaction; thus, the cache is an essential element for utilizing shared-memory in SMP systems.

-In multiprocessor systems with separate caches that share a common memory, a same datum can be stored in more than one cache.
-A data consistency problem may occur when a data is modified in one cache only.
+In multiprocessor systems with separate caches that share a common memory, the same datum can be stored in more than one cache.
+A data consistency problem may occur when the datum is modified in only one of the caches.

 The protocols to maintain the coherency for multiple processors are called cache-coherency protocols.